Shan6633/Word-Anagram/README.md

 A step by step series of examples that tell you how to get a development env running

-Say what the step will be
+Say what the step will be:

 ```
 git clone https://github.com/Shan6633/Word-Anagram.git